occipital/django-content-settings/docs/defaults.md

 SITE_DEV_MODE = SimpleBool("0", update_permission=superuser, tags=["caution"])
 ```

-Those are 3 settings, we don't want to allow anyone to edit, so we have to repeat the same parameters for each settings.
-Using defaults you can group the setting and set parameters for the group instead of the each setting.
+This example repeats parameters for each setting.
+Using `defaults`, you can group settings and assign shared parameters.

-The same example, but using context `defaults`
+#### Example Using the `defaults` Context:

 ```python
 from content_settings.types.basic import SimpleString, SimpleBool